 Here is a tease of one completed section by Class 3 and our whole school displays which give an insight into the children working behind the scenes.
 Class 3’s (Y3/4) section was the New Kingdom and each child had a felt square which they used to create part of the story of the ‘New Kingdom.

-Here the Y5/6 pupils of class 4 focussed on the part of the New Kingdom in the Big Freeze and wanted to simplify the section with bright abstract colours and a linear approach.
+The Year 5 and Year 6 pupils of Class 4 focussed on the part of the New Kingdom in the Big Freeze and wanted to simplify the section with bright abstract colours and a linear approach.

 First of all the children work in pairs to enlarge a section of the New Kingdom chosen by themselves.
 Here they work on A3 paper to resize and recolour the buildings adding movement through lines and mark making.
 Once simplified the design was then reconstructed in a textile medium felt, using a technique of applique the children recreated their buildings.
 The sections of the materials were then pieced together to create Class 4's interpretation.